Timor-Leste country brief

 Australia was in the front-line of support for Timor-Leste's transition to independence and led the multinational INTERFET force which restored security in Timor-Leste following the 1999 post-independence ballot violence.

-Australia currently leads the International Stabilisation Force (ISF), comprised of Australian and New Zealand Defence Force members.
-The ISF provides security back-up to the UN Integrated Mission in Timor-Leste (UNMIT) and remains in Timor-Leste at the invitation of the Timorese Government.
+Australia also led the 2006-2013 International Stabilisation Force (ISF), comprised of Australian and New Zealand Defence Force members.
+The ISF provided security back-up to the UN Integrated Mission in Timor-Leste (UNMIT) and remained in Timor-Leste at the invitation of the Timorese Government.

-Although Timor-Leste is one of the poorest countries in the Asia-Pacific region, it has made considerable progress since independence but it will require substantial assistance from the international community, including Australia, for some time to come.
+Timor-Leste is one of the poorest countries in the Asia-Pacific region. it has made considerable progress since independence but it will require substantial assistance from the international community, including Australia, for some time to come.

 As a close neighbour, Australia is strongly committed to Timor-Leste's development priorities and provides support to assist the Government of Timor-Leste to achieve stability and greater prosperity.

 Australia is Timor-Leste's largest bilateral donor.
-From 1999 to June 2011, Australia has given Timor-Leste $1.04 billion in emergency and development aid.
+From 1999 to June 2013, Australia gave Timor-Leste $1.26 billion in emergency and development aid.

 - Strengthening Timorese Government institutions